syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-Mac.md

 //Open the file as Stream
 using (FileStream docStream = new FileStream("Input.docx", FileMode.Open, FileAccess.Read))
 {
     //Loads an existing Word document
     using (WordDocument wordDocument = new WordDocument(docStream, FormatType.Docx))
     {
-        //Instantiation of DocIORenderer for Word to Image conversion using (DocIORenderer render = new DocIORenderer())
+        //Instantiation of DocIORenderer for Word to image conversion using (DocIORenderer render = new DocIORenderer())
         {
             //Convert the first page of the Word document into an image.